 4 Simple Mac Maintenance Tips

 Macs are notoriously trouble-free and easy to maintain, but that doesn’t mean you should ignore system maintenance entirely.
-Here are four simple Mac maintenance tips that will help you keep your Mac running at its best.
+Here are four simple Mac maintenance tips that will help you keep your Mac in tip-top shape, running at its best.

 1) Run Disk Utility